pyepics/pyepics/doc/ca.rst

 .. autofunction:: get(chid, ftype=None, count=None, as_string=False, as_numpy=True, wait=True, timeout=None)

 See :ref:`Table of DBR Types <dbrtype_table>` for a listing of values of *ftype*,

 See :ref:`arrays-large-label` for a discussion of strategies  for how to best deal with very large arrays.

 See :ref:`advanced-connecting-many-label` for a discussion of when using `wait=False` can give a large performance boost.

 See :ref:`advanced-get-timeouts-label` for further discussion of the  *wait* and *timeout* options and the associated :func:`get_complete`  function.

 .. autofunction:: get_with_metadata(chid, ftype=None, count=None, as_string=False, as_numpy=True, wait=True, timeout=None)

 .. autofunction:: get_complete(chid, ftype=None, count=None, as_string=False, as_numpy=True, timeout=None)

 See :ref:`advanced-get-timeouts-label` for further discussion.

 .. autofunction:: get_complete_with_metadata(chid, ftype=None, count=None, as_string=False, as_numpy=True, timeout=None)

 .. autofunction::  put(chid, value, wait=False, timeout=30, callback=None, callback_data=None)

-   For more on this *put callback*, see :ref:`ca-callbacks-label` below.
+See :ref:`ca-callbacks-label` for more on this *put callback*,

 .. autofunction:: create_subscription(chid, use_time=False, use_ctrl=False, mask=None, callback=None)

-   For more on writing the user-supplied callback, see :ref:`ca-callbacks-label` below.
+See :ref:`ca-callbacks-label` for more on writing the user-supplied callback,

 .. warning::